RCRamsey/map698-redlining-wealth-health-lexington/README.md

     - Accessed: 2 Feb 2022

 ### Aspects of Wealth
-Exploring wealth under the umbrella of the ability to accumulate generational wealth through home ownership.
+Exploring wealth under the umbrella of the ability to accumulate wealth through home ownership.

 #### Race and Segregation
 [*Race for the Population 18 years+ 2020*](https://data.census.gov/cedsci/table?q=p3&t=Race%20and%20Ethnicity&g=0500000US21067%241400000&y=2020)